 We knew that our product was technically innovative and offered a lot of value, but also knew that a number of other companies were already fighting over the passenger vehicle category, and that there was a lot of confusion in the marketplace over the right approach and capabilities.

 Instead of joining that race, we pivoted to tailor our advanced wireless heat and pressure sensors for commercial and industrial applications.
 We knew that there was strong demand for ruggedized sensors that could withstand harsh environments and that few competitors could match our solution for capability and value.

-We now offer a wide range of rugged, high-performance sensors designed specifically to monitor the condition of industrial equipment, covering everything from vibration and high temperature to tire pressure.
+We now offer a wide range of rugged, high-performance IoT tire monitoring sensors designed specifically to track the condition of industrial equipment, covering everything from vibration and high temperature to tire pressure.

 How do customers use SST Wireless sensors today?

 One of our major current use cases is mining.
 Surface mine operators deploy massive trucks to haul rock and ore to the crushers for processing.
 Believe it or not, due to the harsh conditions where these trucks operate, tire wear and replacement can end up accounting for a third of the operational cost — sometimes up to $80,000 USD per vehicle or more.

 Teaming up with SST Wireless lets mining operators reduce maintenance cost significantly while also extending the functional life of their equipment.
 Our sensors are now deployed in mines across Canada, Chile, Mexico, South Africa and Mozambique.